 C. RMSEA (root mean square error of approximation): an index that tests economy for a certain level of adjustment.
 The RMSEA values are on a scale of 0–1.
 A value of 0.05 and above represent an adequate fit.
 This index can be useful when the sample population is smaller than 250.

-Reference
+References

 Abbott, A. (1988).
 The system of professions: An essay on the expert division of labor.
 Chicago: The University of Chicago.